 The standard penalty is the greater of \$250 or 25% of the cost of the communication.
-If the value of the communication is unknown, the penalty will be based on the table found in section M2.
+If the value of the communication is unknown, the penalty will be \$10,000, which may be adjusted based on the type of communication.

-M11.
+M7.
 Using a "Paid for By Notice" not of Conspicuous Size and Style, not Clearly Spoken, or not Complete.